dlstreamer/dlstreamer/README.md

 This repository is a home to Deep Learning (DL) Streamer.
 DL Streamer is a streaming media analytics framework, based on GStreamer* multimedia framework, for creating complex media analytics pipelines.
 It ensures pipeline interoperability and provides optimized media, and inference operations using Intel<sup>®</sup> Distribution of OpenVINO<sup>™</sup> Toolkit Inference Engine backend, across Intel<sup>®</sup> architecture - CPU, iGPU and Intel<sup>®</sup> Movidius<sup>™</sup> VPU.
 DL Streamer prebuilt binaries can be installed with the Intel<sup>®</sup> Distribution of OpenVINO<sup>™</sup> Toolkit installer.

-Here's the canonical video analytics pipeline consturctued using DL Streamer.
+Here's the canonical video analytics pipeline constructed using DL Streamer.
 It performs detection and classification operations on a video stream, using face detection and emotion classification deep learning models.
 The results of this pipeline are demoed in the above video clip:
 ```sh
 gst-launch-1.0 filesrc location=cut.mp4 ! decodebin ! videoconvert ! gvadetect model=face-detection-adas-0001.xml ! gvaclassify model=emotions-recognition-retail-0003.xml model-proc=emotions-recognition-retail-0003.json ! gvawatermark ! xvimagesink sync=false
 ```